-Planning Commission held a public hearing regarding the case on December 14, 2021.
-There were no public comments in opposition to the application.
-Following discussions, Thomas O'Brien moved to recommend approval of RZ 21-02 with the replacement of the current site plan with the new site plan from 12/14/2021 and the addition of a no net tree loss provision.
+The Planning Commission held a public hearing regarding the case on December 14, 2021.
+There were no public comments in support nor opposition to the application.
+Following discussions, Thomas O'Brien moved to recommend approval of RZ 21-02 with the replacement of the then-presented site plan with the new site plan from 12/14/2021 and the addition of a no net tree loss provision.
 Kirk Anders amended the motion with the addition of a shield around the loading dock, Ali Mahbod seconded, and the motion passed.

-Staff amended the recommended conditions to reflect the updated site plan and request for a 1:1 ratio of tree replacement.
+Staff amended the recommended conditions to reflect the Planning Commission requests.